-• Asking users to rate your app while offering an incentive:
+· Asking users to rate your app while offering an incentive:

-- Repeatedly submitting ratings to influence the app's placement on Google Play. - Submitting or encouraging users to submit reviews containing inappropriate content, including affiliates, coupons, game codes, email addresses or links to websites or other apps:
+- 1) This notification offers users a discount in exchange for a high rating. - · Repeatedly submitting ratings to influence the app's placement on Google Play. - Submitting or encouraging users to submit reviews containing inappropriate content, including affiliates, coupons, game codes, email addresses or links to websites or other apps: